 Related treatment guides

 - Your pharmacist can provide more information about MS Contin.

 - Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use MS Contin only for the indication prescribed.

-Disclaimer: Every effort has been made to ensure that the information provided by Cerner Multum, Inc. ('Multum') is accurate, up-to-date, and complete, but no guarantee is made to that effect.
+- Disclaimer: Every effort has been made to ensure that the information provided by Cerner Multum, Inc. ('Multum') is accurate, up-to-date, and complete, but no guarantee is made to that effect.
 Drug information contained herein may be time sensitive.
 Multum information has been compiled for use by healthcare practitioners and consumers in the United States and therefore Multum does not warrant that uses outside of the United States are appropriate, unless specifically indicated otherwise.
 Multum's drug information does not endorse drugs, diagnose patients or recommend therapy.
 Multum's drug information is an informational resource designed to assist licensed healthcare practitioners in caring for their patients and/or to serve consumers viewing this service as a supplement to, and not a substitute for, the expertise, skill, knowledge and judgment of healthcare practitioners.
 The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug or drug combination is safe, effective or appropriate for any given patient.
 Multum does not assume any responsibility for any aspect of healthcare administered with the aid of information Multum provides.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 If you have questions about the drugs you are taking, check with your doctor, nurse or pharmacist.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 9.02.
-Revision Date: 2012-09-13, 3:52:04 PM.
+Copyright 1996-2015 Cerner Multum, Inc. Version: 11.03 Revision Date: 2014-07-17, 11:21:08 AM.